What I did for a living

 This was still the heyday of the newspaper business in terms of both business and journalism.
 Across the country in big cities and tiny towns, newspapers were thriving and employed thousands of writers, photographers, artists, researchers and others.
-Soon, things would change.
+I did not know it then, of course, but things would change very soon.

 In those days, the Library itself had a staff of more than 20 and was focused on the two main tasks of archiving that day's newspaper and answering reference questions from the two newsrooms as they prepared their next editions.
 The archiving process involved composing an abstract of each article and typing variations of that abstract on multiple cross-reference cards to be filed in a bank of cabinets under various topics and names so that the article could be found again later.
 Reference questions were researched using the newspaper archive and from various books and encyclopedias on the Library's shelves.

 I gravitated toward the research part of the job and became the chief reference librarian while I was working on my master's degree in library science.
 I was also on a "Future Media" committee set up by the publisher and I made a pitch to him in 1992 that we launch a dial-up "videotext" service that would be available only to newspaper subscribers.
 I don't know what might have happened with that idea because that's also when I got the job in Dayton.

 Dayton Daily News (1993-2000)

 I became director of the Dayton Daily News Library in January 1993.
 The library came with a staff of half a dozen people who were good people and hard workers, but who did not have the advanced skills of the Star/News staff.
 But it was my first opportunity to manage such an operation.